 Establish systems and routines.

-Creating a routine and structure will help you be work through all of your tasks can help you move through things with ease.
+Creating a routine and structure will help you work through all of your tasks and can help you move through things with ease.
 Routines don’t always have to be rigid.
-They should just flow into the next one in a way that that allows you to take care of yourself while you work.
+They should just flow into the next one in a way that allows you to take care of yourself while you work.

 Ask for help before you need it.